dappforce/subsocial-docs/docs/develop/SubsocialGraphQL.md

 ## More Examples

 ### News Feed
-Get news feed of posts for an address.
+Get a list of posts for an address's news feed.

 This excludes:
 - Posts made by themselves